custom-components/pyscript/README.md

 <div class='note'>

-You'll need to look at the log messages to see the output.
-The log message won't be visible unless the [Logger](/integrations/logger/) is enabled at least for level `info`, for example:
+You'll need to look at the log messages to see the output (unless you are using Jupyter, in which case all log messages will be displayed, independent of the log setting).
+The log message won't be visible unless the [Logger](/integrations/logger/) is enabled at least for level `info`, for
+example:
 ```yaml
 logger:
   default: info